Nest Box's for Wildlife Project. Starts Jan 2021

 With almost no hollow nest sites in the burnt out landscape here Rocklily.
-We have started a project of building and installing nest box’s to replace burnt tree hollows, as most large old trees completely burnt. for remaining birds and various mammals and as well planting appropriate trees and shrubs, this is a big undertaking and we hope to have around 45 box’s and feed stations going up over winter.
+We have started a project of building and installing nest box’s to replace burnt tree hollows, as most large old trees completely burnt. for remaining birds and various mammals and as well planting appropriate trees and shrubs, this is a big undertaking and we hope to have around 55 box’s/ cockatubes and feed stations going up over winter.
 We have had 3 volunteer working bees early helping with build of some of the 49 Box's.
 Team's from ARC and 2 seperate Sales Force teams this has helped with Warwick and our amazing helper Porter cutting them all out and finishing them off and making quite a few themselves. (see photos of teams below)

-- Initial 31 Nest box's med small birds and small Gliders = $751 Arc has donated $475 for initial batch of 21mm plywood many thanks
+- Initial 31 Nest box's med small birds and small Gliders = $1,767 costs of materials.
+Arc has donated $475 for the 21mm plywood many thanks

-- Glossy, red tail, and yellowtail ,Cockatube tubes x 5 at $460 ea $2,300 (seem to have the absolute best take up of Glossy cockatoos of all nest boxs and we have 3 glossy left.
+- Glossy, red tail, and yellowtail ,Cockatube tubes x 5 at $475 ea plus freight from WA $2,950 (seem to have the absolute best take up of Glossy cockatoos of all nest boxs and we have 3 glossy left.

 All funds raised in this gift will be used for construction of box’s and feed stations.
 We have researched and are using the most popular for the birds and gliders , plus using long lasting materials wanting 15 plus years from there.
 Hollows wont grow back in our lifetime.
 So we have a $20 virtual gift available to help us in the online shop to get us started.
 I

 We still have a variety of gliders and birds left, not in very big numbers at all and providing nest box's will give them room to grow the populations.
 Old hollows can take up to 10 years to form in older trees.

 Our box’s are based on the book by Alan and Stacy Franks www.hollowloghomes.com